Basic Beliefs

 Family

-By reading about Mormon basic beliefs, you better understand how a foundation both in ancient scriptures and latter-day revelation makes Mormonism what it is today.
+By reading about Mormon basic beliefs, you can better understand how a foundation both in ancient scriptures and latter-day revelation makes Mormonism what it is today.
 The Church of Jesus Christ of Latter-day Saints is founded on the same principles and doctrines of the Church that Jesus Christ Himself set up when He lived on the Earth.
-After the death of the Apostles, the authority to lead the Church was lost and many important doctrines were changed.
+After the death of the Apostles, the authority to lead the Church was lost, and many important doctrines were changed.
 The Church of Jesus Christ of Latter-day Saints, often called the Mormon Church, is Jesus Christ’s Church again established upon the earth.
-Its restoration began through the Prophet Joseph Smith and revelation continues today.
+This restoration began through the Prophet Joseph Smith, and revelation continues today.

 You can start where you prefer.